lcavero/blog-ddd-cqrs-ha-example/README.md

 I use [named constructors](https://verraes.net/2014/06/named-constructors-in-php/) in some classes to prevent Symfony include them as services and due to semantic reasons.

+I'm only testing Domain Entities behaviour, other tests should probably be created.

 **Why Controller is creating the identifiers?**
 Follow CQRS standard implies return no result in commands, but it's necessary return domain objects id's as the response in POST creation requests.
 So, I think is acceptable create a not-domain identifier in the controller, and let the